Make a verified payout

 Transaction verification

 If you are using transaction detection, you need to include additional information.
 The transaction_search_criteria object contains the information that you are using to search for a specific transaction.
-Within this object, include an array of tokens such as a reference or beneficiary name.
-The array can include between 1 and 5 tokens.
+Ideally, this specific transaction should be the first one that was made with

 "transaction_search_criteria": {